(Disclosure: We may earn a commission for purchases made through links in this post. Such links are marked *.).

 Having said that, if you feel you need to discover your layout only under a certain price, we hear you.

-Of course, it could be that you’ve already found or been given 1 of these 3 major things.
-In that instance, then you may specifically be looking for just 1 or 2 other pieces to match.
+Of course, it could be that you’ve already found or been given o of these three major things.
+In that instance, then you may specifically be looking for just one or two other pieces to match.
 As mentioned above, you might already have a receiver and speakers set up for an earlier CD player or a modern TV/ video viewing system: just add a phonograph turntable to what you already have in place.

 This is a very popular piece of equipment and for good reason.
 It’s good looking, it wears well, it’s reliable and versatile, and not hard to learn.
 An excellent choice for the long run, you won’t outgrow it right away